What Are Website Conversions?

 6 Simple Ways To Increase Your Website Conversions

 Yes you can get lots of traffic and lots of clicks.
 Yes you can attract targeted visitors.
-However, if nothing is converting into an lead or sale – you might have a problem..
+However, if nothing is converting into a lead or sale – you may well have a problem..

-Here are some of the reasons why you are not getting enough conversions and simple ways to improve:
+Here are some of the reasons why you might not be getting enough conversions and simple ways to improve:

-- If you are targeting local search, you need to ensure that your visitor is local too – there isn’t much point trying to target someone looking for ‘washing machines in Brighton’ when you are based in Glasgow.
+- If you are targeting local searches, you need to ensure that your visitor is local too – there isn’t much point trying to target someone looking for ‘washing machines in Brighton’ when you are based in Glasgow.
+If you are just starting out, try starting off with a few local towns and expand to the nearest city.
+Don’t forget it’s important not to just copy and paste each of your location pages.
+Google loves specific content directly relevant to a search.

 This is reiterated clearly by the well-known marketing legend Jeff Bullas: